sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 python app.py

-Open the local URL displayed by the Flask server in your web browser.
+Open the application in your browser using the local URL displayed by the server.

----

 📊 Example Use Case

-A student interested in becoming a Data Scientist enters the following information.
+A student interested in becoming a Data Scientist enters the following information:

-Current Skills
+Current Skills:
 - Python
 - Basic Statistics
 - Excel
 - Basic SQL

-Interests
+Interests:
 - Data Analysis
 - Artificial Intelligence
 - Machine Learning

-Identified Skill Gaps

-The system may identify the following skills as missing or requiring improvement:
+The system may identify missing or developing skills such as:

+Skill Gaps:
 - Advanced Python
 - Machine Learning
 - Data Visualization
 - Advanced SQL
 - Statistics

-Personalized Learning Roadmap
+The system can then generate a learning roadmap:

 Phase 1 → Advanced Python

 Phase 2 → Statistics & Probability

 Phase 3 → SQL

 Phase 4 → Data Visualization

 Phase 5 → Machine Learning

 Phase 6 → Projects & Portfolio

 Phase 7 → Interview Preparation

----

 🔐 Privacy and Security